vuejs/apollo/packages/docs/src/guide-composable/mutation.md

 # Mutations

-Now that's we've learned [how to fetch data](./query), the next logical step is to study how to update data using **mutations**.
+Now that we've learned [how to fetch data](./query), the next logical step is to study how to update data using **mutations**.
 If you need a refresher on mutations or GraphQL documents, read [this guide](https://graphql.org/learn/queries/#mutations).

 ## Executing a mutation